developwithpassion/blog.developwithpassion.com/source/_posts/2013-05-02-getting-up-and-running-with-a-sane-mutt-setup.markdown

 ##Installing Mutt

 Next up it was time to get going with mutt.
 Mutt at its core is a text-based mail client.
 For the purpose of my setup, I am going to be using it to primarily read and compose messages.
-It has out of the box support to be able to interface with gmail, and its own smtp utility, but I prefer to use msmtp as I have used it consistently without issues for years.
+It has out of the box support to be able to interface with gmail, and its own smtp utility, but I configured it to use msmtp for smpt.
 To that end, most of the configuration for mutt will be setting it up to basically be able to work with the local copy of messages that gets pulled down by offlineimap.

 Let's install it: